rinikerlab/irsa/README.md

 pages={xxx},
 year={2020},
 doi = {10.1021/acs.analchem.0c01399}}

+and cite the paper where you got the data from.

 If you use the provided Data or other scripts to analyze your IR spectra, we would kindly ask you to cite